austin-cavanagh/b2c-ecommerce-website/README.md

 ![Screenshot displaying an overview of the solar system](/assets/screenshots/about.png)

 This eCommerce website was created for my mom's home crafts business, providing her a platform to showcase and sell her handmade products.
-Through building this site, I've deepened my understanding of authentication systems, integrated payment solutions, and utalized AWS for hosting and managing web applications.
+Through building this site, I've deepened my understanding of authentication systems, integrated payments, and AWS for hosting and managing web applications.

 ### Highlights:

 - **Secure Sign-In Options**: Choose between OAuth (Google or Facebook) and traditional email / password
-- **Personalized Orders**: Detailed customization of orders during checkout
+- **Hosting with AWS**: Hosted on Amazon Web Services to enable scalability, security, and performance
 - **Stripe and PayPal Checkout**: Secure and versatile payment options to adhere to customer preferences

 <br>